SteveSayantan/NodeJS-Basics/Networking-Theory/intro_contd.md

 ## Ports

 Port numbers are of 16 bits, therefore 2^16 ~ 65000 ports are available.
-- 0 - 1023 ports (aka well-known ports) are reserved, e.g. http uses port 80
+- 0 - 1023 ports (aka system ports or well-known ports) are reserved, e.g. http uses port 80 .
+To use these ports we might require our app to be run with root priviledges (i.e. using **sudo**).
+Not recommended to be used.

-- 1024 - 49152 ports are registered for specific applications, e.g. MongoDB uses 27017, SQL uses 1433
+- 1024 - 49151 ports are known as User Ports.
+They are registered for specific applications, e.g. MongoDB uses 27017, SQL uses 1433

 - Remaining ones are dynamic/private ports.
 They are often used for temporary purposes, and applications can dynamically choose an available port from this range.

+- We can listen to multiple applications on a single port if each of those uses different transport layer protocol, e.g. we can run a TCP and UDP app simultaneously on port 8000 .

 ## Mode of Connection